Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Pisces ends the Zodiac.
 It takes the last bit of winter, the crawling and lingering of death and existentialism, and it passes the torch to the youthful, on fire, and initiator of the new cycle Aries.

 It's those last bits of the Zodiac year that are meaningful and give the cycle a chance to start again.
 It's incredibly religious.
 Many Christian themes borrow from the Pisces season, so does Judaism.
 Song of Songs is in part about the awakening of spring.
 In Greek Mythology, spring is when Persephone is invited back to the world out of Hades.

 Winter elements for Pisces should look to water, unlike Aquarius that looks to air and Capricorn that looks to earth elements.

 Pisces should opt for beautiful, cool colors reflective of the winter season and water.

 - Blue, purple, pink, black, and white are all acceptable.

 - Think of colors that work in the aquatic world, the scales of fish, and the darkness of the ocean.

-- Vibrant colors are acceptable -- earth or neutral tones contributes to a different energy altogether.
+- Vibrant colors are acceptable.
+Earth or neutral tones contribute to a different energy altogether.